gontzess/rb120_object_oriented_programming/assessment_prep/written_practice_answers_v2.md

 [example](https://launchschool.com/posts/b2b56435)

 **Class Inheritance**
-- Class Inheritance is where a class inherits attributes and behaviors from another.
+- Class Inheritance is where a class inherits behaviors from another.
 In Ruby each class has exactly one superclass, or class from which it inherits directly from.
-Class inheritance allows us to organize and classify objects into a hierarchical structure, so that more general/reusable attributes and behaviors can be rolled up higher in the chain, and more specialized attributes and behaviors can be set further down for subclasses.
+Class inheritance allows us to organize and classify objects into a hierarchical structure, so that more general/reusable behaviors can be rolled up higher in the chain, and more specialized behaviors can be set further down for subclasses.
 - We use the `<` symbol to signify that `GoodDog` class is inheriting from the `Animal` class defined prior.
   ```ruby
   class Doggie < Animal